Greenheart/greenheart.github.io/src/content/posts/using-sqlite-triggers-to-boost-performance-of-select-count.md

 Since we have plenty of capacity in the SQLite database for both more read- and write operations, what if we could cache the latest counts directly in SQLite?

-I looked for inspiration and realised this would be a good opportunity to explore SQLite triggers, which seemed useful to solve my problem.
+I looked for inspiration and realized this would be a good opportunity to explore SQLite triggers, which seemed useful to solve my problem.
 Using SQLite triggers, we could re-evaluate the `SELECT COUNT(*)` only when there are meaningful changes in the DB, and save the counts in a separate `stats` table that can easily be looked up when needed.

 ## A brief intro to SQLite triggers